jrayback/spring-petclinic/readme.md

-# Spring PetClinic Sample Application - Edited by me!
+# Spring PetClinic Sample Application - Edited by jmr!

 ## Understanding the Spring Petclinic application with a few diagrams